zzxap/TraefikAdmin/README.md

 3.run traefik with  ./traefik --configFile=traefik.toml

-  traefik link to etcd in traefik.etcd.toml entrypoint
+  traefik link to etcd in traefik.toml entrypoint

   then check http://127.0.0.1:8090/dashboard/#/ open traefik's dashboard port 8090 is set in traefik.toml